 - One in six U.S. adults binge drinks about four times a month, consuming about eight drinks per binge.

-- While binge drinking is more common among young adults aged 18–34 years
+- Is more common among young adults aged 18–34 years

-- binge drinkers aged 65 years and older report binge drinking more often—an average of five to six times a month.
+- People aged 65 years and older report binge drinking more often—an average of five to six times a month.

-- Binge drinking is more common among those with household incomes of $75,000 or more
+- It is more common among those with household incomes of $75,000 or more

 - Approximately 92% of U.S. adults who drink excessively report binge drinking in the past 30 days.